Louisiana abortion ban still blocked; judge wants more info

 But Johnson issued a second temporary restraining order July 11.

-Associated Press writers Kevin McGill in New Orleans and Mark Sherman in Washington contributed to this report.
+Associated Press writers Kevin McGill in New Orleans; Leah Willingham in Charleston, West Virginia; and Mark Sherman in Washington contributed to this report.

 Credit: Evan Vucci